bazilinskyy/youtube-national/README.md

 ## Overview
 Pedestrian crossing behaviour varies globally.
 This study analyses dashcam footage from the CROWD dataset, covering 233 countries and territories, to examine crossing initiation time, crossing speed, and contextual variables, including detected vehicles, traffic mortality, GDP, and Gini coefficient.
-Qatar had the longest mean crossing initiation time (6.44s), while China exhibited the fastest crossing speed (1.69m/s).
-On average, worldwide, pedestrians exhibited a crossing initiation time of 3.18s and crossing speed 1.20m/s.
+Qatar had the longest mean crossing initiation time (6.44 s), while China exhibited the fastest crossing speed (1.69 m/s).
+On average, worldwide, pedestrians exhibited a crossing initiation time of 3.18 s and crossing speed 1.20 m/s.
 Crossing speed and crossing initiation time are negatively correlated (r = -0.18), indicating slower crossings after longer hesitation.
 Crossing speed is negatively correlated with Gini coefficient (r = -0.19) and positively correlated with traffic mortality (r = 0.18).
-Similar crossing times in countries with different infrastructures, such as Bangladesh (3.42s) and the Netherlands (3.40s), underscore the complex interaction between infrastructure and behavioural adaptation.
+Similar crossing times in countries with different infrastructures, such as Bangladesh (3.42 s) and the Netherlands (3.40 s), underscore the complex interaction between infrastructure and behavioural adaptation.
 These findings emphasise the importance of culturally aware road design and the development of adaptive interfaces for vehicles.

 ## Usage of the code
 The code is open-source and free to use.
 It is aimed for, but not limited to, academic research.
 We welcome forking of this repository, pull requests, and any contributions in the spirit of open science and open-source code 😍😄 For inquiries about collaboration, you may contact Md Shadab Alam (md_shadab_alam@outlook.com) or Pavlo Bazilinskyy (pavlo.bazilinskyy@gmail.com).